WE will train you to be able to help an adult improve their reading skills.

 Where will I meet with my student?

 We use public places with a private room which are convenient to both the tutor and student.
-Most of our tutors meet at a local church but some meet in other public buildings as they are available.
+Most of our tutors meet at the Gulf Coast Baptist Association building on old 49 in Gulfport but some meet in other public buildings as they are available or virtually.

 Yes.
 You need an email which you check regularly.
 Much of our communication is done through email.
 We also use text as a medium of communication but it is not required that you text.